 Finally, make sure you ask your employees for feedback regularly.
 Do they enjoy collaborating with others?
 If not, what could be done to improve their experience?
 Are there any tools, procedural changes, or environmental additions that would make them more comfortable or better capable of collaborating?

 If you’re interested in getting a closer look at how your team members are currently collaborating (and measuring current collaboration among employees), try using EmailAnalytics.
-It’s an analytics tool that integrates with Gmail and G Suite to tell you how your employees are emailing.
+It tells you everything you need to know about how your employees use email within your organization.